LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 copies of the internal state.

 NOTE: PETScInitialize() or MPI_Init() must be called prior to calling AlquimiaSetup()!
-PFloTran requires mpi/petsc to be present (for variable types, e.g. PetscReal, and logging).
+PFloTran requires PETSc to be present (headers for variable types, e.g. PetscReal, and library for logging).
 For now we are assuming that it can operate on MPI_COMM_WORLD, but if this turns out not to be a valid assumption, we will need to pass the specific communicator to PFloTran through the setup interface.

 Alquimia: Shutdown
 ~~~~~~~~~~~~~~~~~~

 Shutdown the engine.
-Destroys all internal objects, frees manually allocated memory, and any other shutdown the engine may need.
+Destroys all internal objects, frees manually
+allocated memory, and any other shutdown the engine may need.

 .. code-block:: none